dasmlab/k8s-kubevirt-134-primer/setup/installer/README.md

 ## Cleanup

-To tear down the environment when finished:
+To return the hosts to a clean state (control plane and workers):

 ```
-/usr/local/bin/k3s-killall.sh
-/usr/local/bin/k3s-uninstall.sh
+sudo ./uninstall.sh --nodes-file nodes.txt
 ```

+The script removes KubeVirt/CDI resources, uninstalls k3s, and deletes kubeconfig/artifact directories on the control plane and listed workers.
+Omit `--nodes-file` for single-node labs.

 ## Next Steps

-- Walk through the feature labs under `features/` starting with [`134-kubevirt-integration`](../../features/134-kubevirt-integration).
+- Walk through the feature labs under `
-- Dive deeper into each CRD and accompanying workflows in that directory’s README and manifests.